chrysaliswoon/sei-project3/README.md

 ### 📝 Wireframes

-For our wireframe, we used Figma to create an initial skeleton of what the project will look like, and identify the necessary component and files:
+For our wireframe, we used Figma to create an initial skeleton of what the project will look like, and identify the necessary component and files.
+You can view the wireframe !here[Wireframe](https://www.figma.com/file/T4dnXmXGpywDvNKPRQh0ss/Project-3?type=design&node-id=0%3A1&mode=design&t=4ib42sNRdyzkJm20-1)

-<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FT4dnXmXGpywDvNKPRQh0ss%2FProject-3%3Ftype%3Ddesign%26node-id%3D0%253A1%26mode%3Ddesign%26t%3D4ib42sNRdyzkJm20-1" allowfullscreen></iframe>

 ###  User Stories